oopsla18llvmtwin/llvmtwin-ae/README.md

 2. `rustbug`, which is equivalent to the one in Appendix B.

-Each subdirectory contains `run.sh` - it will show what the correct answer should be, and what the execution of the source files compiled by baseline compiler as well as our sound LLVM prints.
+Each subdirectory contains `run.sh` (or `run-xx.sh` - it will show what the correct answer should be, and what the execution of the source files compiled by baseline compiler as well as our sound LLVM prints.

 In case of `cbug`, your gcc may not raise miscompilation, unlike our paper's claim.
 You can check that gcc indeed raises miscompilation from [here](https://wandbox.org/permlink/kpaCpMzCDopuI0NY) as well.

-Before running `rustbug/run.sh`, please update PATH so `cargo` (which is Rust's package manager) can be correctly executed.
-Please check that baseline Rust raises miscompilation, and Rust with our patch applied produces correct output.
-If baseline Rust does not raise miscompilation, sometimes it is enough to reorder definition of variables x and y in foo/src/lib.rs.
+Try `rustbug/run-base.sh` as well as `rustbug/run-patched.sh`, and check that baseline Rust raises miscompilation, and Rust with our patch applied produces correct output.
+(If you have your own Rust compiled & installed, please update PATH variable inside the scripts) If baseline Rust does not raise miscompilation, sometimes it is enough to reorder definition of variables x and y in foo/src/lib.rs.
 Or, you can see `rustbug` from [here](https://play.rust-lang.org/?gist=4af37285ff8f602a06e402d2bed74f8e&version=stable&mode=release) as well.

 ## Getting Performance Numbers of SPEC CPU 2017 (Section 6.2)